Reduce memory usage on descriptions CSV import

 Until we find a better solution we should use clear the model classes on each description creation, like we've done in other issues recently.

-#3 Updated by José Raddaoui Marín 4 months ago
+#3 Updated by José Raddaoui Marín almost 2 years ago

 - Status changed from Code Review to QA/Review